ryanwright6/ionic-device-manager/README.md

 # ionic-device-manager
-Simple app to help keep track of and manage devices built in Ionic
+Simple app to help keep track of and manage devices, built in Ionic